tsipkens/bidias/README.md

 of the elements in the first dimension of parameter space and the second entry of the elements in the second dimension of parameter space.
-For example, to make a simple grid with elements at 0.1 and 1 fg in mass space and 10, 200, and 1000 nm in mobility space, one would call
+For example, to make a simple grid with elements at 0.1 and 1 fg in mass space and 10, 200, and 1000 nm in mobility space, one would call:

 ```Matlab
 edges = {[0.1,1], [10,200,1000]}; % span of space to be covered